Planning for the Conference

 Do I need to submit my slides in advance?

-If your session has more than one speaker, your session’s Curator or Moderator may ask for your presentation ahead of time to combine everyone’s into one smooth show.
-You do not have to submit your slides to NESEA before the conference.
+If your session has more than one speaker, your session’s Curator or Moderator may ask for your presentation a few days before the conference to combine everyone’s into one smooth show.
+If your session is selected for RESNET credit, NESEA staff will need your presentation ahead of time.
+We’ll let you know.
+Otherwise, you do not have to submit your slides to NESEA before the conference.

 Can I include videos in my presentation?

 If you plan to include video, embed the video in your presentation.
-The Westin’s internet connections (or your hotspot) are unreliable for streaming videos.
+The Westin’s internet connections (or your hotspot) can be unreliable for streaming videos.

 Do I get free registration for speaking?